- ETL (Extract Transform Load)

 - Collaborate with Digital Education and Innovation and the ITS Teaching and Learning team to build a data virtualization platform that provides a single, logical view of all academic data.

-- Engage with business intelligence teams across U-M, including UMHS, to minimize redundancy.
+- Engage with business intelligence teams across U-M, including Michigan Medicine, to minimize redundancy.

 - Partner with our central finance leadership team to create a financial model for Tableau as a common good service.